focusaurus/tidy-site/content/_index.md

 ## Layout for videos

-Youtube videos are trickier as them embed with the `iframe` tag.
+Youtube videos are trickier as they embed with the `iframe` tag.
 I [found a solution in this article](https://techstacker.com/how-to-responsive-youtube-videos/) to make them responsive.
 It's hacky since it involves some empty element nonsense, but it works.

 The linked article will explain the HTML and CSS necessary to get this to work.
 Wrapping our section in our <code>&lt;section class="grid"&gt;</code> tag applies the max width.